Daniel-Liu-c0deb0t/reCall/README.md

 List literals are defined like this: `[1, 2, 3]` (items are separated by commas).
 They can also be multidimentional.
 For example, this is valid: `[1, 2, [3, 4]]`.
 Any object (other than functions) can be placed in a list.
 Lists maintain their items order, and they can be expanded or shrunk.
 An item can be accessed through its index in the list (indexed from 0).

 Map literals are defined like so: `{"key": "value", "key 2": 3}`.
 Each of the items (which are separated by commas) consists of a key-value pair.
 The main differences between lists and maps are that lists maintain their order while maps do no necessarily maintain their order.
 Also, maps are accessed with the key values, unlike the indexes using in lists.
+Every key needs to be unique in a map.
+To create a set, where values are not necessary, the colons and the values can be omitted to look like this: `{"item 1", "item 2", 3}`.
+Entries with and without values can be mixed.
+Keys without their corresponding values just have a dummy value of zero.

 All three of these can be accessed or directly changed (except strings) with `[]`.
 For strings and lists, an index is specified.
 For maps, the key is used.
 An example to make it clear:
 ```